BIATeam/BIADocs/docs/40-DeveloperGuide/80-Audit.md

         public string Domain { get; set; }
     }
 ```
-* cutomize the ..Infrastructure.Data/Features/AuditFeature to map the entity with the custom audit table. change the code in "AuditTypeMapper"
+* customize the ..Infrastructure.Data/Features/AuditFeature to map the entity with the custom audit table. change the code in "AuditTypeMapper"
 ```csharp
         .AuditTypeMapper(type => AuditTypeMapper(type))